galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 ## Per base sequence quality

-With FastQC we can use the per base sequence quality plot to check the base quality of the reads, similar to what we did with FASTQE.
+With Falco we can use the per base sequence quality plot to check the base quality of the reads, similar to what we did with FASTQE.

 ![Per base sequence quality](../../images/quality-control/per_base_sequence_quality-before.png "Per base sequence quality")

-On the x-axis are the base position in the read.
+The x-axis shows the base position in the read.
 In this example, the sample contains reads that are up to 296 bp long.

 > <details-title>Non uniform x-axis</details-title>
 >
 > The x-axis is not always uniform.
 When you have long reads, some binning is applied to keep things compact.
 We can see that in our sample.
 It starts out with individual 1-10 bases.
 After that, bases are binned across a window a certain number of bases wide.
 Data binning means grouping and is a data pre-processing technique used to reduce the effects of minor observation errors.
 The number of base positions binned together depends on the length of the read.
 With reads >50bp, the latter part of the plot will report aggregate statistics for 5bp windows.
 Shorter reads will have smaller windows and longer reads larger windows.
 Binning can be removed when running FastQC by setting the paramter "Disable grouping of bases for reads >50bp" to Yes.
 {: .details}

-For each position, a boxplot is drawn with:
+For each position, a boxplot by Falco is drawn with:

-- the median value, represented by the central red line
+- the median value, represented by the central intensely coloured line
-- the inter-quartile range (25-75%), represented by the yellow box
+- the inter-quartile range (25-75%), represented by the coloured box
 - the 10% and 90% values in the upper and lower whiskers
-- the mean quality, represented by the blue line

 The y-axis shows the quality scores.
-The higher the score, the better the base call.
-The background of the graph divides the y-axis into very good quality scores (green), scores of reasonable quality (orange), and reads of poor quality (red).
+It ranges from around 5 to 40 for this data with higher scores indicating better base calls.
+The beam colours correspond to different quality levels: green for very good quality, yellow for reasonable quality, and red for reads of poor quality.
+The switch from green to yellow occurs when the median quality score falls below 25 or the lower limit of the inter-quartile range drops below 10.
+Beams are coloured in red when the median falls below 20 or the lower limit of the inter-quartile range is below 5.

-It is normal with all Illumina sequencers for the median quality score to start out lower over the first 5-7 bases and to then rise.
+It is normal with all Illumina sequencers for the median quality score to start out lower over the first 5-7 bases (not visible for our dataset) and to then rise.
 The quality of reads on most platforms will drop at the end of the read.
 This is often due to signal decay or phasing during the sequencing run.
 The recent developments in chemistry applied to sequencing has improved this somewhat, but reads are now longer than ever.

+> <details-title>Differences FastQC and Falco</details-title>
+>
+> The plots are displayed slightly differently.
+In FastQC, the quality level is indicated by background colour coding, whereas Falco uses coloured beams.
+Additionally, FastQC includes the mean value, which Falco does not display.
+Another key difference is that FastQC's y-axis always ranges from 0 to 38, while Falco adjusts the y-axis to show only the relevant range of values.
+In our plot, this range is approximately 3 to 38.
+This differrence in y-axis scaling is consistent acros all plots generated by the two tools.
+{: .details}

+For further information to this plot you can have a look at the [official documentation of FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/2%20Per%20Base%20Sequence%20Quality.html).

 > <details-title>Signal decay and phasing</details-title>